Othent/docs/api/intro.md

 ## Indirect Usage (through ArweaveKit)

 {% hint style="warning" %}
-We are still working on this.
+TODO: We are still working on this.
 We'll update the documentation soon.
 {% endhint %}

 ## Direct Usage (through `Othent` instance)